SharePoint/sp-dev-training-spfx-getting-started/Demos/03-webpart/README.md

 1. Open a browser and navigate to the development site you created in the first exercise.
 If prompted, login using your Work or School credentials.

-1. Select the **Pages** link in the left-hand Quick Launch navigation menu
+1. Select the **Pages** link in the left-hand Quick Launch navigation menu.

     ![Screenshot of the SharePoint site's Quick Launch navigation with the Pages library highlighted](./../../Images/ex03-pages-library.png)